 The Novacord is considered to be the godfather of the modern polyphonic synthesizer.
 The Hammond company debuted the instrument at the 1939 World’s Fair only four years after the invention of the tonewheel organ.
 These synths included many features that are now standard in polyphonic synthesizers, like the use of subtractive synthesis.

-An estimated 200 Novachords are still in existence and even less are operational.
+An estimated 200 Novachords are still in existence, and even fewer are operational.

-Ensoniq was an American synthesizer and sampler manufacture that was founded in 1983 and eventually acquired and merged with E-Mu and eventually discontinued entirely in 2002.
-One of their more unique synthesizer released by the company was the Fizmo.
+Ensoniq was an American synthesizer and sampler manufacturer that was founded in 1983 and eventually acquired and merged with E-Mu and eventually discontinued entirely in 2002.
+One of the more unique synthesizers released by the company was the Fizmo.
 Developed in 1998, the synth uses a “digital acoustic simulation Transwave with 4 MB of ROM, up to 4 voices per preset, each voice with two oscillators, independent LFOs and FX: 48 voices maximum, with three separate FX units built in. “

 The name F-I-Z-M-O comes from the five real-time control knobs on the unit, “F” adjusted the effect modulation, “I” adjusted wave modulation, “Z” adjusted filter cutoff, “M” adjusted the detuning, and the “O” parameter changed based on the preset.

-Problems with the synth that lead to its demise were the unfinished operating system, clunky user interface, and issues with the power supply.
-Another problem was the look of the unit made people think it was similar to the other analog synthesizer of the period, but it was challenging to create classic “analog” sounds.
+Problems with the synth that led to its demise were the unfinished operating system, clunky user interface, and issues with the power supply.
+Another problem was the look of the unit made people think it was similar to the other analog synthesizer of the period.
+Still, it was challenging to create classic “analog” sounds.
 The Fizmo was mainly known for its atmospheric and ethereal sounds.

 500-2,000 of these synthesizers were estimated to have been produced.